Highland-Rush/.github/profile/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Oreojuncus_trifidus)

 Our goal is to decentralize the world, by automating as many parts of life as possible and taking out the middleman wherever we can.
+We aim to be as ubiquitous as a weed, living in every corner of the world.

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a id="readme-top"></a>